 The police officer occupation is one of the few jobs where education is not a barrier to earning potential.
-According to the Ontario government, police officers with a high school diploma (or equivalent), earned $106,788 in 2016 compared to police officers with a bachelor’s degree who earned $106,543.
+According to the Ontario government, the average annual police officer salary in Ontario with a high school diploma (or equivalent), earned $106,788 in 2016 compared to police officers with a bachelor’s degree who earned $106,543.
 Interestingly enough, degree holders earned $245/year less.

 While education barriers are relatively low, becoming a police officer in Ontario is not a job that just any high school graduate can land.

-In this article, we outline key information to help you land your dream job.
+In this article, we outline key information to help you land your dream job including:

 Job Outlook for Ontario Police Officers